 Citi debt settlement programs.

-Citibank is also one of the more difficult credit card companies to work with.
-However, they do offer several programs to consumers, including debt settlement in somewhat rare cases.
-So while they may not be easy to work with and it can be challenging to get help from them, it is worth a shot in trying to deal with them to reduce your credit card debt.
+Citibank does offer a number of assistance programs, one of which is debt settlement.
+Find how and where to apply below.
+However keep in mind that Citibank is also one of the more difficult credit card companies to work with.
+That being said, they do offer several resources to consumers, including debt settlement in somewhat rare cases.
+So while they may not be easy to work with and it can be challenging to get help from them, it is worth a shot in trying to deal with this lender in order to reduce your credit card debt.

 Find examples of debt settlement programs from Citi